 We were in a hurry.
 The border crossing from Chetumal, Mexico to Corozal, Belize was painless, however, it still took longer than we anticipated to get to the border and then get across it.
-With dusk approaching we drove through Orange Walk Town, made our turn toward a village called Yo Creek then high-tailed it north toward Chan Chich Lodge in northern Belize, jouncing over increasingly pot-holed dirt roads interspersed with even more brutal sections of eroded-pavement (there’s a reason most lodge guests fly in).
+With dusk approaching we drove through Orange Walk Town, made our turn toward a village called Yo Creek, then high-tailed it north toward Chan Chich Lodge in Northern Belize, jouncing over increasingly pot-holed dirt roads interspersed with even more brutal sections of eroded-pavement.

 About an hour later we miraculously hit smooth pavement: we’d reached the Blue Creek area which was settled by members of a Mennonite community who live and farm in this part of Belize.
 The Mennonites, apparently, hate pot holes as much as we do.

 Too soon, we left the Mennonites and their lovely smooth road and continued on through larger and larger stretches of thick jungle and deeper and deeper pot holes.

 Chan Chich opened in 1988 at the pointy end of the nature resort trend and continues to get rave reviews more than 20 years later.
 The thing at Chan Chich isn’t the luxury, though there’s plenty of that.
 The lodge’s 12 bungalows (plus one full house) are atmospheric and absolutely comfortably appointed with ample porches and yummy beds.
 The service is great.
 The pool is inviting.The food is superb.
 For more, read our full profile of Chan Chich Lodge for iTraveliShop.

 Private Mayan ruins at Chan Chich Lodge